EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 What happens when my fixed rate period ends?

 Your rate reverts to 3-month EIBOR plus your bank's margin.
-For example, NBF's product reverts to EIBOR + 1.25%, which at today's EIBOR of 3.69% would be 4.94%.
+For example, a product reverting at EIBOR + 1.25%, at today's EIBOR of 3.91% would be 5.16%.
 You can refinance to another bank's introductory rate at that point, though you will pay the early settlement fee (capped at 1% of outstanding balance for variable-rate products by the CBUAE), new bank processing fees, and DLD re-registration costs.
 Our mortgage process guide covers the full refinancing steps.

 What to do next